 If you are not expected to return to MMI, the doctor will assign you a rating for your partial or permanent disability.
 The time it takes to reach MMI varies from person to person.

 Next, you can submit your medical records in order to receive your workers’ compensation offer.
 The offer hinges upon the circumstances and facts of your workers’ compensation case and the level of injury you are facing.
 Based on your ability and timeline to reach MMI, you might need to negotiate additional benefits if you are not satisfied with the amount you received.

 An attorney can help you fight for a fair settlement, which can take anywhere between a few weeks and several months.
-He or she will negotiate with your employer’s workers’ compensation insurer by presenting evidence, testimony, and expert opinion during this phase of the process.
+They will negotiate with your employer’s workers’ compensation insurer by presenting evidence, testimony, and expert opinions during this phase of the process.

 If you receive a denial of benefits, you can apply for an appeal hearing.
 Administrative courts oversee workers’ compensation appeals.
 While administrative judges will hold hearings, they are separate from traditional civil court matters.

 Engaging in a workers’ compensation appeal can add a significant amount of time to your case.
 Your attorney can keep you up to date on the status of your case and help you devise a strategy that works toward meeting your workers’ compensation needs.

 How Bader Scott Made a Difference for One Family

 When this worker suffered an amputation on the job, he didn’t know how he would support his family.
 Bader Scott showed him the respect and honesty he deserved, and in the end they got him a fair settlement.